Exempt Building Work (does not require building consent)

 The list below is a summary of, but not limited to, building work that may not need a consent:

-- retaining walls less than 1.5 metres in height or 3.0 metres high in rural area if designed by a chartered professional engineer
+• retaining walls less than 1.5 metres in height that do not have a surcharge or 3.0 metres high in rural area if designed by a chartered professional engineer

 Discretionary Exemption

-If your proposed work is covered by the clauses of Schedule 1 (other than Clause 2), you may still want to have that work recorded.
-This will allow a copy of the exemption and plans to be placed on your Council Building File for future reference, e.g. if the property should be sold and a Land Information Memorandum (LIM) requested, the information will show on the LIM.
+If your proposed work is covered by the clauses as listed in Schedule 1 (other than Clause 2), you may still want to have that work recorded and this is known as an "Exempt Building Work Notification".
+This means that your exemption notification and attached plans will be placed on your Council Building File for future reference, e.g. if the property should be sold and a Land Information Memorandum (LIM) requested, the information will show on the LIM.

 Schedule One fees and charges

-There are fees and charges that relate to either of these exemption processes.
-A standard schedule 1 notification is a set fee, while a discretionary exemption process has an initial fee that allows for mostly minor decisions, larger projects may require additional technical checking and time (therefore additional costs) spent on making a decision either exempt or not.
+There are fees and charges that relate to both of these exemption processes.
+A standard schedule 1 notification is a set fee, while a discretionary exemption process has a minimum initial fee (half hour technical check), allowing for most minor decisions however, projects that require additional technical checking will incur additional costs and this is to be paid (via an invoice) before any decision is released regardless of the decision outcome, whether exempt or not.
 Please refer to fees and charges

 Please be aware that all discretionary applications will have an applicable fee charged to them regardless of the council decision.